Dmitri Konash

 Summary

-There is more and more scientific evidence which proves that high blood pressure can be reduced with non-medication activities.
-There are several mobile apps on the market which help to lower blood pressure and track progress.
-Always talk to your doctor or health provider about how to integrate these apps into your overall treatment plan.
+Strong scientific evidence proves that high blood pressure can be reduced with non-medication activities.
+Mobile apps are scientifically proven to lower blood pressure.
+Always talk to your doctor or health provider about the best way to integrate these apps into your overall treatment plan.

 References: